punkto/node_react_hexagonal_test/README.md

-# Example of kind of Hexagonal architecture for a react app
+# Example of kind of Hexagonal architecture for a react app (Just for experimentation purposes!)

 A simple data model and contollers used for a React and console based apps.